CresixU/TicTacToe_Console/README.md

 # TicTacToe Game in Console

-TicTacToe game written in C# using .NET Core 3.1 with traditional rules of the game.
+TicTacToe game with traditional rules of the game.

+Written in C# using .NET Core 3.1

 ## Features